Adapted by Ana Gobledale, UK

 Jesus, Peter and the other disciples enter the district of Caesarea Philippi.
 Listen carefully to what Jesus asks the disciples and says to Simon Peter.
 Here is Jesus now.

-Jesus: Who do people say that the Son of Humanity is?’
+Jesus: Who do people say that the Child of Humanity is?’

-Peter: You are the Messiah, the Son of the living God.
+Peter: You are the Messiah, the child of the living God.

 and the gates of Hades will not prevail against it.

 I will give you the keys of the kin-dom of heaven,

 and whatever you bind on earth will be bound in heaven,

 and whatever you loose on earth will be loosed in heaven.’

 [Look stern and wag finger at disciples, as if telling them something important.]